conan-io/docs/reference/commands/consumer/info.rst

                             specify both install-folder and any setting/option it will raise an error.
       -j [JSON], --json [JSON]
-                            Only with --build_order option, return the information in a json. e.g --json=/path/to/filename.json or --json to output the json
+                            Only with --build-order option, return the information in a json. e.g --json=/path/to/filename.json or --json to output the json
       -n ONLY, --only ONLY  Show only the specified fields: "id", "build_id",